slokhorst/cage-wiki/Configuration.md

 # Configuration

 There is no configuration for Cage, other than command line arguments on startup (see `-h`) and a limited number of environment variables (see below).
 To start Cage, simply call its binary with the path to the application you want to launch within the session.
 For example, use `cage /usr/bin/epiphany` to launch Cage with the Epiphany web browser.
-To pass arguments to the application, separate it from Cage's arguments with `--`: `cage -- /usr/bin/epiphany -i`.
+To pass arguments to the application, separate it from Cage's arguments with two dashes: `cage -- /usr/bin/epiphany -i`.

 ## Display configuration